 Questions You Should Ask If Your Doctor Prescribes Opioids

 We’ve talked in the past about a variety of aspects of the opioid crisis, including the cognitive behavioral approach to treating opioid addiction.
 And while we generally prefer to avoid prescribing them as part of chronic pain treatments, there are some cases where opioids actually make sense.
-Of course, this requires careful screening as well as ongoing monitoring to ensure patients are properly receiving and using a prescription opioid so as to avoid any potential negative impacts of taking this medication that may result in abuse or addiction.
+Of course, this requires careful screening as well as ongoing monitoring to ensure patients are properly receiving and using a prescription opioid to avoid any potential negative impacts of taking this medication that may result in abuse or addiction.

 Patients have a role to play here, too, as it is important for them to understand both why their doctor may be prescribing an opioid as well as the potential risks.
-To help patients better understand the role opioids play in treating chronic pain, here are to top questions you should ask if your doctor prescribes them.
+To help patients better understand the role opioids play in treating chronic pain, here are two top questions you should ask if your doctor prescribes them.

 Why Is This Medication Needed?